washuwics/washuwics1/README.md

 ### GHC FAQ

 - If you have more questions about GHC or the application, take a look at the FAQ document **[HERE](https://docs.google.com/document/d/1ffBfKiZRechLM7BKk7BLEN716L6DTOvKGBE7l4zswmU/edit)!**

+### GHC Zoom Panel

+- If you were unable to attend the GHC Zoom Panel, view the recording **[HERE](https://drive.google.com/open?id=1M2t8wtYsM3W1l9eKdHDsu95HJ32WDJ5u)!** Panel content starts at around the 6 minute mark.